bcornelis/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.ipynb lines 21).
+The model contains dropout layers in order to reduce overfitting.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.